Electrical and electronic engineering

-You can gain a hands-on, practical understanding of engineering systems and the specialised industries they are used within, through work experience.
+You can gain a hands-on, practical understanding of engineering systems, and the specialised industries they're used in, through work experience.
 Some courses offer a year out in industry, providing further opportunities to broaden your skill set and establish a network of contacts.
-You may also want to look into setting one up yourself during the summer months.
-Check the careers sections of company websites for any work experience or advertised internships.
+You could also arrange some work experience yourself by checking the careers sections of company websites for opportunities or looking for advertised internships.

 Scholarships for electrical engineering students, which include paid summer work placements, are available through the Power Academy.
 You can also find out more about the types of work experience available and how to get it at IET - Work experience.

 Search for placements and find out more about work experience and internships.

 Many global electronics organisations maintain research and development facilities within the UK and Europe.
 Engineers based in the UK can be posted overseas to work on projects, so a willingness to travel can be important.

 Skills for your CV

-In the course of your degree, you develop subject-specific skills in areas such as designing and testing circuit building blocks, computer programming and computer-aided design.
-You also develop other core skills that are valued in many career areas including:
+During your degree, you will develop subject-specific skills in areas such as designing and testing circuit building blocks, computer programming and computer-aided design.
+You also develop other transferable skills including:

 - the ability to use specialist knowledge creatively and innovatively to solve problems